linda-lai/npm-demo/README.md

 npm i publish-node-package      // to install the custom npm
 ```

-In that new project, require it in:
+In that new project `index.js`, require it in:
 ```js
 const exampleNpm = require('publish-node-package');
 ```